 Preparing for your appointment

-A doctor's appointment usually isn't necessary for heat rash.
-If your rash is more severe, you may want to see your primary care doctor or a doctor who specializes in skin disorders (dermatologist) to be sure it's heat rash and not another skin disorder.
+A visit with a health care provider usually isn't necessary for heat rash.
+If your rash is more severe, you may want to see your primary care provider or a doctor who specializes in skin disorders (dermatologist) to be sure it's heat rash and not another skin disorder.

 Before you go, it's a good idea to list questions you have about your condition.
-For heat rash, questions to ask your doctor include:
+For heat rash, questions to ask your health care provider include: